This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You will lie on your side or sit up.
-If you are on your side, you will need to bend your knees and move them close to your chest.
-Your neck should be tucked toward your chest.
-If you are sitting, you will bend forward with your neck tucked toward your chest.
+If you are on your side, you will pull your knees your chest and tuck your neck.
+If you are sitting, you will bend forward with your neck tucked.
 You will be given a shot of numbing medicine and a needle will be put in your lower back.
 A catheter (small tube) is pushed through the needle into your spinal column.
 Then the needle is taken out and the catheter stays in.

 After your procedure: